jjjunearthed-stats/jjjunearthed-stats/README.md

 # jjjunearthed

 A web scraper which pulls artist, track and track review data from JJJ's Unearthed site.
+Using the [Scrapy](https://scrapy.org) Python web scraping framework.

 Execute at your own peril.